Will-J-Gale/GTA5-Self-Driving-Car/README.md

 Two separate datasets were used for steering and throttle.
 This was because the distribution of the steering and throttle heavily favoured certain positions, so the data was pruned to create a flatter distribution so the model will not overfit.
+When the steering data had a good distribution the throttle distribution was bad, and vice versa, hence training them separately.

 Steering Dataset Before    |  Steering Dataset After :-------------------------:|:-------------------------: